josdoaitran/appium-everything/java-appium-free-course/1-setup-appium-tools.md

 # Install Appium Inspector
 - Appium Inspector is as an assistant tools for us to inspect locator of mobile elements
-- Appium Inspector is released in 3 formats:
+- Appium Inspector is released in 2 formats:

 Format 1: Standalone desktop application for macOS, Windows, and Linux - download it from the [Releases](https://github.com/appium/appium-inspector/releases) section

 Format 2: Web application - (https://inspector.appiumpro.com)[https://inspector.appiumpro.com] (note that CORS must be enabled in order to connect to an Appium server)
-Format 3: Appium server plugin - see the plugin README for details